Spoorthi-920/Data_Analysis_Python/README.md

 # Overview
-The following project uncovers the insights about the data jobs mainly in India.
-What are the top jobs in the data field and what high paying skills and in-demand skills.
+This project explores insights into data jobs in India.
+What are the top jobs in the data field and what high paying skills and in-demand skills?
 It also shows which are the optimal skills to learn for those who are opting for data analysts.

 # Questions